-MIT offers three health plan options to retirees and subscribers under the age of 65 — the MIT Traditional and MIT Choice plans, which are available to active employees, as well as the Blue Care Elect Preferred PPO plan (not offered to active employees and described below).
+MIT offers four health plan options to retirees and subscribers under the age of 65 — the MIT Traditional, MIT Choice, and MIT High Deductible plans, which are available to active employees, as well as the Blue Care Elect Preferred PPO plan (not offered to active employees).

 What you should know